healthchecks/healthchecks/templates/docs/configuring_notifications.md

 ![Integration on/off toggles in the check details page](IMG_URL/details_integrations.png)

-## SMS and WhatsApp Monthly Quotas
+## SMS, WhatsApp and Phone Call Monthly Quotas

-SITE_NAME limits the maximum number of SMS and WhatsApp notifications an account can send per any given month.
+SITE_NAME limits the maximum number of SMS, WhatsApp and phone call notifications an account can send per any given month.
 The specific limit depends on account's billing plan.

-The limit is applied to the combined number of sent SMS and WhatsApp notifications.
+The limit is applied to the combined number of sent SMS, WhatsApp and phone call notifications.
 It automatically resets at the start of each month.
 The "unused" sends from one month do not carry over to the next month.

-When an account exceeds its SMS / WhatsApp monthly limit, SITE_NAME will:
+When an account exceeds its monthly limit, SITE_NAME will:

 * Send a warning email to account's primary email address
 * Show a warning message in the **Integrations** page